CHROMIX® L Admixtures for Color-Conditioned® Concrete

-AdvantagesCHROMIX® L Admixtures for Color-Conditioned Concrete adds color that is weather resistant, UV Stable, lightfast, and alkali resistant.
-It contains no materials that initiate, accelerate, or promote the corrosion of steel, coated metal, plastic, or rubber concrete reinforcements.
-CHROMIX® L Admixtures for Color-Conditioned Concrete will not migrate from standing water, and can safely color concrete fountains, pools, water features, or concrete that will be polished and encounter damp or wet environments.
+AdvantagesCHROMIX® L Admixtures for Color-Conditioned® Concrete adds color that is weather resistant, UV Stable, lightfast, and alkali resistant.
+It contains no materials that initiate, accelerate, or promote the corrosion of steel, coated metal, or plastic concrete reinforcements.
+CHROMIX® L Admixtures for Color-Conditioned® Concrete will not migrate from standing water, and can safely color concrete fountains, pools, water features, or concrete that will be polished and encounter damp or wet environments.

-Rigid cage or disposable bladder-in-box 250 gallon totes contaiing 3350 pounds of colorant designed for use with a CHROMIX-It® automated dispensing unit are available in the five standard base colors:
+Rigid cage or disposable bladder-in-box 250 gallon totes containing 3350 pounds of colorant designed for use with a CHROMIX-It® automated dispensing unit are available in the five standard base colors:

-Totes of mixed color, and premeasured colors in ready to use pails that color one yard of concrete are available.
+Totes of mixed color, and premeasured colors in ready-to-use pails that color one cubic yard of concrete are available.